 How Can Parents and Carers Help?

-Parents regularly help with a range of activities such as reading with children, helping out in class, participating in games, sewing, cooking, school outings, concerts and whole school events.
+Parents/carers regularly help with a range of activities such as reading with children, helping out in class, participating in games, sewing, cooking, school outings, concerts and whole-school events.

-In order to safeguard our children we do require all parent volunteers to be DBS checked.
-Either the Office or the Deputy Headteacher can help you with this.
+In order to safeguard our children we do require all parent/carer volunteers to be DBS checked.
+Either the school office or the Deputy Head Teacher can help you with this.

 We really are most grateful for all the help we get from parents and carers.